princej02/trivia-app/README.md

 - **Frontend**:
 - React.js (with TypeScript)
-- Vite (for fast development and building)
+- Vite PWA (for fast development and building)
 - SCSS (for styling)

 - **Backend**: